Ladvien/ladvien.github.io/_posts/2020/2020-11-16-magic-symbol-generator-using-generative-advesarial-networks.md

 ![blade-ancient-vampire-symbols](/raw_images/deep-arcane/thomas_ancient_archives.gif)
  Let's start with current results first.
 After getting the urge to teach a computer to make a magic sign, it took a couple days of hacking before I ended up with the images below.

- Keep in mind, these are preliminary results.
+ Keep in mind, **these are preliminary results**.
 They were generated using my GTX 1060 6GB.
 The GPU RAM limits the model a lot--at least, until I rewrite the training loop.
 Why do I mention the the small GPU?
 Well, GANs are an architecture which provide much better results with more neurons.
 And the 6GB limits the network a lot for well performing GAN.

  Anyway, 'nuff caveats.
 Let's dig in.

 ## Signal
-There are a few concepts I'll refer to a lot throughout these articles--let's define them before we dig in.
+There are a few concepts I'll refer to a lot throughout these articles--let's define real quick.

 First, "[signal](https://en.wikipedia.org/wiki/Signal)."
 I like Wikipedia's definition, even if it is sleep inducing.